grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ## Finished Message

-Finished is a MAC over the value
+Finished is a MAC over the value:

 ~~~
     Hash(Handshake Context + Certificate + CertificateVerify) +
         Hash(resumption_context)
 ~~~

-The Finished messages uses a MAC key derived from the base key.
+The Finished message uses the same MAC key that is used in TLS 1.3, see Section 4.3.3 of {{!I-D.ietf-tls-tls13}}.

 # Security Considerations